-where \(p(\vec{x},t)\), \(\mu(\vec{x},t)\), \(\kappa\), \(\delta_s\), and \(\vec{n}\) represent the pressure field, the dynamic viscosity, the local curvature, a surface Dirac delta function, and the unit normal vector of the free surface, respectively~\citep{Tryggvason2011}.
 Stratification results from differences in density due to salt concentration in water.
 This is included by means of a (volumetric) concentration field \(c(\vec{x},t) \in [0,1]\), which is governed by the transport equation:

-where \(D_\mix\) is the molecular diffusion coefficient of \(c\) and \(\beta_\mix\) is a parameter that controls the diffusion across the free surface (see, for instance, \cite{Haroun2010,Marschall_2012}).
-In practice, reflecting the low volatility of salt water in air, we assume \(c=0\) in the gas phase.
-Accordingly, \(\beta_\mix\) is set to restrict molecular diffusion to the liquid phase.
+where \(\kappa_\mix\) is the diffusion coefficient of \(c\) and \(\beta_\mix\) is a parameter that controls diffusion across the free surface (see, for instance, \cite{Haroun2010,Marschall_2012}).
+We set \(c=0\) in the gas phase, and choose \(\beta_\mix\) to restrict diffusion to the liquid phase.